Home

 Understanding Unpaid Leave in Singapore

 Unlike many countries, Singapore doesn't have statutory regulations mandating unpaid leave.
-The decision to grant unpaid leave rests entirely with the employer.
+The decision to grant this leave rests entirely with the employer.
 This means:

 • No automatic entitlement: Unpaid leave is not a guaranteed right.